BijanSeif/TOpsPy/README.md

 Special Thanks to **Dr. Silivia Mazzoni & Prof. Michael Scott** Because of many guidances on my efforts\
 And\
-Also So mant thanks to **Ph.
+Also So many thanks to **Ph.
 D. Candidate Selamawit Dires** for her supports.

 ### Packages and Functions that Are presented are here with their usage Description: